ScottJWalter/obsidian-plugin-template-svelte/README.md

 > [!WARNING]
 > This is **WIP** and _will_ break, crash, fail, or otherwise not work.
 Once it's ready for public consumption, this page will update.
 Until then, feel free to browse.

+## Backstory

+### TL;DR

+A _highly_ opinionated template for building [Obsidian](https://obsidian.md) plugins.

-## What?
+### What?

-This is a _highly_ opinionated template for building [Obsidian](https://obsidian.md) plugins.
-It evolved from several other development stacks, in an attempt (more of an experiment, really) to see if a completely wrapped repo could be created that provided:
+This template evolved from several other development stacks, in an attempt (more of an experiment, really) to see if a completely wrapped repo could be created that provided:

 - A code framework using:
   - TypeScript for type checking and documentation
-  - The JEBS stack
+  - The JEBS toolchain
-  - Husky configured to easily manage Github Actions
+  - [Husky](https://github.com/typicode/husky) configured to easily manage Github Actions
   - DotEnv configured to handle environment interaction
 - A configured vscode workspace
 - A configured (and loaded) codespace

-## Why?
+### Why?

 I'm tired of hunting down a repo to work with, only to spend hours after cloning hunting down dependencies that were probably environmental for the source developer, but not to me.
 Try to build, get an error, hunt down the reason, install another package.
 Lather, rinse, and repeat.
 I don't mean to throw shade on FOSS developers.
 I think many of us have gotten used to our system configurations that we take some things for granted.